I AM the haunted house…

 If you’ve found your way here, you may already be familiar with my writing —

-stories that feel like someone (or something) is listening with you,
+stories that feel like someone (or something) is listening with you.

-just on the other side of the veil….
 If so, you’re in the right place